ArturoDent/find-and-transform/README.md

 {
 	"key": "alt+z",
-	"command": "runInSearchPanel.removeDigits",  // assume this exists in settings "args": {                     // then all args are ignored, the settings options are applied instead "find": "(?<=Arturo)\\d+",
+	"command": "runInSearchPanel.removeDigits",  // assume this exists in settings "args": {                     // then all args are ignored, the settings args are applied instead "find": "(?<=Arturo)\\d+",
 		"replace": "###"
 	}